 Early brewing by the Swedes and Dutch along the Delaware was generally done in small batches for small numbers of people.
 Raw ingredients and the equipment needed for brewing were not always plentiful.

 All of the beer produced in Delaware up until 1850 was ale.
 Compared with lager, ales ferment at room temperature and are typically cloudier and less delicate.
 Ales could be brewed year round and did not require long periods of cold storage for fermentation to occur, which made it perfectly suited for the warmer American climate.

-Although there were a few breweries operating in the 17th and 18th Century Delaware, much of the brewing being done at that time occurred in homes and taverns.
-Larger scale commercial operations did not really develop until the formation of population centers that could serve to sustain them.
+There were a few breweries operating in Delaware during the 17th and 18th centuries, as much of the brewing being done occurred in homes and taverns.
+Larger scale commercial operations did not really develop until the formation of population centers that could properly sustain them.
 New Amstel (renamed New Castle by the English) and Wilmington became the early centers of brewing in colonial Delaware.